zhongk8194/DH110-A04/README.md

 ## Purpose of UX Storytelling
 UX Storytelling is important because:
-- it is a way with which we are better able to think from our user's perspectives, to really think about what pain points they might have or what features they might want
+• It is a way with which we are better able to think from our user's perspectives; to really think about what pain points they might have or what features they might want.
-- it creates a sense of reality. usually, when designing, it fefels like we're designing for an invisible person bc we're not actually interacting w real life people. however, w ux storytelling, we're able to put a face and a name, although imaginary, to our work, which makes our work feel more real
+• It creates a sense of reality.
+Usually, when designing, it feels like we're designing for an invisible person because we're not actually interacting with real life people.
+However, with UX storytelling, we're able to put a face and a name, although imaginary, to our work, which makes it more real.
-- it allows the whole team, not just designers, to recenter and get on the same page for what product is being made.
+• It allows the whole team, not just designers, to recenter and get on the same page for what product is being made.
 <br>
 <br>